• Facebook

 This post may contain affiliate links and I might earn a small commission at no additional cost to you.
 For more info click here.

-What does the Kyffhäuser Monument represent?
+What Does the Kyffhäuser Monument Represent?

 Considering the German Empire’s Obsession with humongous monuments you might be forgiven for thinking that they didn’t need any particular reasons to plant one into the landscape.
 You wouldn’t be that far off as national pride was certainly the driving force behind the erection of the Kyffhäuser-Monument and the historical connection is specious at best.